boucaron/randomstuff/BookShortReview_Life3.0.md

-Life 3.0: Being Human in the Age of Artificial Intelligence by Max Tegmark
+The introduction of Max Tegmark's 'Life 3.0: Being Human in the Age of Artificial Intelligence' is superb and engaging.

-First Impression: The Introduction is really superb, I loved it.
-I hope the following chapters will be like that.

-So far, I read most of the book.
-Actually, the remaining of the book is not as good.
-It is easy to read and accessible.
+However, I found some of the remaining chapters less interesting.
+While the book is easy to read and accessible, there are many references to Nick Bostrom's work, which may not appeal to all readers.
-There are a lot of explicit and implement references to the book of Nick Bostrom, I do not see as something 'bad', but I can understand the reaction of some readers.
-There is some 'unbalance' in the book.
-The interesting part comes from the background of the author.
-He provides another point of view with respect to the cosmology 'scale', I think it is where there are interesting and additional contributions.

-I am not so 'enthusiastic' with respect to points of view of the author.
-Is it worth reading, yes I recommend it definitively, before reading Nick Bostrom's book.
+In my opinion, the book is unbalanced, and some topics are more compelling than others.
+Nonetheless, Tegmark's background in cosmology offers a unique perspective and some valuable insights.
+While I disagree with some of his viewpoints, I recommend reading the book before diving into Bostrom's work.